storyblok/storyblok/README.md

 #### Options

 * `space`: your space id
-* `presets-source`: it can be a URL or path to JSON file with the presets
+* `presets-source` (optional): it can be a URL or path to JSON file with the presets

 #### Examples